 Nothing screams Hanukkah to me more than eating latkes with family and friends.
-For the last few years I have struggled at finding a Fodmap friendly version until now.
+For the last few years, I have struggled with finding a Fodmap friendly version until now.
 This recipe is without the white onions and white flour but still tastes pretty dang close to the classic!
 I did an experiment baking and frying….surprise, surprise the frying did have more flavor and also probably more calories. 🙂

 Did you know how the tradition of latkes came about?
-I thought it was because of the Maccabees surviving on oil for eight days instead of one but actually there is much more to the story!
+I thought it was because of the Maccabees surviving on oil for eight days instead of one but actually, there is much more to the story!
 According to many different sources, potato latkes did not become part of the Hanukkah tradition until hundreds of years later.
-The story of Judith, the Jewish heroine who saved her village by offering an approaching army a tray of salt cheese and wine.
+The story of Judith, the Jewish heroine who saved her village by offering an approaching army a tray of salt, cheese, and wine.
 These men fell asleep and Judith cut off the general’s head and placed it on a staff.
 For this reason, some make cheese pancakes instead of the now traditional potato pancakes.

-l have been eating latkes for years but it was not until recently that l started paying attention on how to make them. l am obsessed with the latke tips given by Bon Appetite Magazine from a lady who has made over 400 latkes on more than one occasion at one time.
+l have been eating latkes for years but it was not until recently that l started paying attention to how to make them. l am obsessed with the latke tips given by Bon Appetite Magazine from a lady who has made over 400 latkes on more than one occasion at one time.